Freedom of movement

 According to this clause, Prefects could not open new emergency reception facilities in the municipalities that voluntarily joined the SPRAR network for that given number of migrants.
 Furthermore, all non-SPRAR reception centres already present in said territory should have been removed or transformed into SPRAR.[8]

-With the entry into force of the Salvini Decree (Decree Law 113/2018) and the exclusion of asylum seekers from SPRAR (then SIPROIMI), the extension of the latter and the equitable distribution between Municipalities have ceased to be a priority of the Government, which has gradually abandoned the forms of local consultation that have been activated in the meantime.
-The subsequent adoption of the Lamorgese Decree (Decree Law 130/2020) saw the return of asylum seekers to the current SAI system, but it was not an opportunity to restore the mechanisms of consultation and fair redistribution inaugurated a few years earlier, that indeed appear now abandoned.
-The consequence of this is that to date, even though there has been a gradual increase in the total number of places in the SAI, the territories still see a very strong imbalance in the distribution of reception places.
+With the entry into force of the Salvini Decree (Decree Law 113/2018) and the exclusion of asylum seekers from SPRAR, then SIPROIMI), the extension of the latter and the equitable distribution between Municipalities have ceased to be a priority of the Government, which has gradually abandoned the forms of local consultation that have been activated in the meantime.
+The subsequent adoption of the Lamorgese Decree (Decree Law 130/2020) saw the return of asylum seekers to the SAI system, but it was not an opportunity to restore the mechanisms of consultation and fair redistribution inaugurated a few years earlier, that indeed appear now abandoned.
+The consequence of this is that to date, even before May 2023, when L. 50/2023 entered into force, once more excluding the majority of asylum seekers from SAI, the territories still saw a very strong imbalance in the distribution of reception places.

 Region Number of individuals Percentage on the national total (regional quotas) Number of individuals hosted in SAI Percentage of individuals hosted in SAI against the total number of individuals per region